GoogleCloudPlatform/php-docker/php-nginx/README.md

   workers.
 It only works with the default nginx configuration file.
 - Then start supervisord.

-## Files in this directory
+## Directories and Files in this directory

-- build_deps.sh: Bash script to build dependancies from source.
-By isolating all of the builds into one Docker step we minimize the resulting image size.
+- build-scripts: Bash scripts to build dependancies from source.
+By isolating builds into multiple pieces we can develop quickly.
+Consider combine them again to minimize the image size when we go GA.
 - composer.sh: Bash script to dynamically change the runtime PHP version and run composer to install app's dependencies.
 - detect_php_version.php: PHP script to parse user supplied